Biden signs bill making lynching a federal hate crime

 The new law makes it possible to prosecute a crime as a lynching when a conspiracy to commit a hate crime leads to death or serious bodily injury, according to the bill’s champion, Rep. Bobby Rush, D-Ill.
 The law lays out a maximum sentence of 30 years in prison and fines.

 The House approved the bill 422-3 on March 7, with eight members not voting, after it cleared the Senate by unanimous consent.
-Rush also had introduced a bill in January 2019 that the House passed 410-4 before that measure stalled in the Senate.
+Rush had introduced a bill in January 2019 but it stalled in the Senate after the House passed by a vote of 410-4.

-Congress first considered anti-lynching legislation more than 120 years ago.
-It had failed to pass such legislation nearly 200 times, beginning with a bill introduced in 1900 by North Carolina Rep. George Henry White, the only Black member of Congress at the time.

 The NAACP began lobbying for anti-lynching legislation in the 1920s.
-A federal hate crime statute eventually was passed and signed into law in the 1990s, decades after the civil rights movement.
+A federal hate crime law was passed and signed into law in the 1990s, decades after the civil rights movement.

+“Today we are gathered to do unfinished business,” Harris said, “to acknowledge the horror and this part of our history, to state unequivocally that lynching is and has always been a hate crime and to make clear that the federal government may now prosecute these crimes as such.”

+“Lynching is not a relic of the past,” she added.
+“Racial acts of terror still occur in our nation, and when they do, we must all have the courage to name them and hold the perpetrators to account.”

 Till, 14, had traveled from his Chicago home to visit relatives in Mississippi in 1955 when it was alleged that he whistled at a white woman.
-Till was kidnapped, beaten and shot in the head.
-A large metal fan was tied to his neck with barbed wire before his body was thrown into a river.
-His mother, Mamie Till, insisted on an open casket at the funeral to show the brutality her child had suffered.
+He was kidnapped, beaten and shot in the head.
+A large metal fan was tied to his neck with barbed wire and his body was thrown into a river.
+His mother, Mamie Till, insisted on an open casket at the funeral to show the brutality he had suffered.

 Two white men, Roy Bryant and his half-brother J.W.
 Milam, were accused, but acquitted by an all-white-male jury.
 Bryant and Milam later told a reporter that they kidnapped and killed Till.